sagemath/trac_to_gh/Issue 8773.md

 # Issue 8773: GCC-4.5.0 breaks GAP -- the workspace is broken, hence gap('2+2') fails.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8773

 Original creator: was